ThorstenDoherr/searchengine/doc/searchengine.md

 [[search]](#search)

 #### MAXLENGTH1
-keeps only the first letter of every harmonized word: "B.a.s.f. √ñlplattform" > "B A S F O"
+keeps only the first letter of every harmonized word: "B.a.s.f. ÷lplattform" > "B A S F O"
 This preparer can be used to create initials.

 #### MAXLENGTH2
 keeps only the first 2 letters of every harmonized word.
-"B.a.s.f. √ñlplattform" > "B A S F OE"
+"B.a.s.f. ÷lplattform" > "B A S F OE"

 #### MAXLENGTH3
 keeps only the first 2 letters of every harmonized word.
-"B.a.s.f. √ñlplattform" > "B A S F OEL"
+"B.a.s.f. ÷lplattform" > "B A S F OEL"

 #### MAXLENGTH7
 keeps only the first 7 letters of every harmonized word.
-"B.a.s.f. √ñlplattform" > "B A S F OELPLAT"
+"B.a.s.f. ÷lplattform" > "B A S F OELPLAT"

 #### MAXLENGTH10
 keeps only the first 2 letters of every harmonized word. "x" is a placeholder and must be replaced with a number between 1 and 15.